-What’s your Lunar Year zodiac sign?
-Use our Cosmic Calculator out which element and animal archetype is matched with your birth year.
+What’s your Chinese zodiac sign?
+Use our Cosmic Calculator out which element and animal zodiac archetype is matched with your birth year.

 There are 12 Lunar Year zodiac signs, originating from the Chinese calendar.
 It’s based on the A lunisolar calendar is a calendar in many cultures whose date indicates both the Moon phase and the time of the solar year.